Search

 • Easements may exist but be poorly documented

-• Gated or informal access can create issues with financing and resale
+• Gated or informal access can create financing and resale challenges

 3. Utilities Can Make or Break a Deal

-Utilities are often the biggest surprise for land buyers.
+Utilities are often the biggest financial surprise in land transactions.

-• Water may mean wells, co-ops, or hauling
+• Water may require wells, co-ops, or hauling

 4. Floodplain Designations Are More Nuanced Than You Think

-Flood zones in Austin County aren’t always obvious.
+Flood zones in Austin County are not always obvious.

-• Creeks, seasonal drainage, and low-lying pasture can fall within floodplains
+• Creeks, seasonal drainage, and low-lying pasture may fall within floodplains

-• Portions of a property may be affected, not necessarily the whole tract
+• Portions of a tract may be affected, not necessarily the entire property

-• Floodplain doesn’t always mean “no build,” but it does affect placement and cost
+• Floodplain does not always mean “no build,” but it affects placement and cost

 • Narrow or irregular tracts can limit building sites